Financial Resources

 WE CAN LINK YOU TO AVAILABLE RESOURCES

-Fostering Families is here to help kinship guardians who are struggling financially by providing information and connecting families to local, state, and national services including: Temporary Assistance for Needy Families, Supplemental Nutrition Assistance Program, Women, Infants & Children (WIC), Supplemental Security Income (SSI), Housing Authority, Income Support Division, Medicaid, Child Support, and Child Care Assistance.
+Fostering Families is here to help kinship guardians who are struggling financially by providing information and connecting families to local, state, and national services, including Temporary Assistance for Needy Families, Supplemental Nutrition Assistance Program, Women, Infants & Children (WIC), Supplemental Security Income (SSI), Housing Authority, Income Support Division, Medicaid, Child Support, and Child Care Assistance.

 CHILD CARE ASSISTANCE PROGRAM